Lunchables: Combinations

+Controversy

 In 1997, Lunchables came under fire for having high saturated fat and sodium content while being marketed as a healthy children's meal.
-For example, a single serving of Ham and Swiss Lunchables contained 1,780 milligrams of sodium, which is 47 percent of the recommended daily allowance for an adult.
+For example, a single serving of Ham and Swiss Lunchables contained 1,780 milligrams of sodium, which is 47% of the recommended daily allowance for an adult.

-Due to the growing concern of childhood obesity, UK Lunchables opted to create healthier options for children by eliminating Capri Sun drinks and mini Daim bars, and replacing the sugary drink and candy with orange juice and strawberry yogurt in 2004.
-The brand also began offering lower calorie candy alternatives, rather than including the standard Reese's cup in the package.
-Capri Sun and candy are still available as options in the U.S. Lunchables.
+Due to the growing concern of childhood obesity, UK Lunchables opted to create healthier options for children by eliminating Capri Sun drinks and mini Daim bars and replacing the sugary drink and candy with orange juice and strawberry yogurt in 2004.
+The brand also began offering lower-calorie candy alternatives rather than including the standard Reese's cup in the package.
+Capri Sun and candy are still available as options in U.S. Lunchables.
+Lunchables were listed among the Cancer Project's "Five Worst Packaged Lunchbox Meals" in 2009.

-As of 2007, eight varieties of Lunchables are considered Sensible Solution products; the brand has since excluded the exceptionally unhealthy items, replacing Reese's Peanut Butter Cups, Cola, Nestle Crunch bars, M&M's, and Kool-Aid Jammers with lower calorie and sugar options, such as Airheads, fruit cups, and Tropical Punch flavored Kool-Aid mix.
+A 2024 report by Consumer Reports found a high concentration of lead and phthalates (a chemical family known for causing hormone disruption) as well as high levels of sodium in Lunchables products.
+Consumer Reports asked the USDA to remove Lunchables products from the National School Lunch Program.